electricimp/UBloxAssistNow/DeviceLibrary/README.md

 # UBloxAssistNow 0.1.0 (Device) #

 This device library manages the delivery of AssistNow messages to the u-blox M8N module.
 AssistNow messages help the M8N get a GPS fix faster.

 This library depends upon the [UBloxM8N library](https://github.com/electricimp/UBloxM8N).
 If the UBloxAssistNow library is included, callbacks must not be registered for MGA-ACK (0x1360) and MON-VER (0x0a04) messages using the [UBloxM8N library](https://github.com/electricimp/UBloxM8N).
 Doing so will throw an exception.
-The latest MON-VER and MGA-ACK payloads are instead available by calling the class methods [*getMonVer()*](#getmonver) and [*getMgaAck()*](#getmgaack), respectively.
+The latest MON-VER payload is available by calling the class method [*getMonVer()*](#getmonver).
+MGA-ACK (0x1360) messages will be processed by the library.
+If errors found in the MGA-ACK messages, they will be passed to the [*writeAssistNow()*](#writeassistnowassistmsgs-ondonecallback) method's *onDoneCallback*.

 **Note** This library does not handle the storage of offline AssistNow messages, only the transmission of messages to the M8N.